Skip to main content

 In 1974, when OPEC quadrupled oil prices overnight, Congress enacted the National Maximum Speed Law: 55 MPH on every highway in America.
 The logic was simple — slowing down saves fuel, and saving fuel saves the economy.

 Today, with avgas past $7/gallon and climbing toward $9+, flight schools face the same math.
-Cruising at 75% power when 55% will do is the aviation equivalent of driving 80 in a 55 zone — it burns more fuel, wears the engine faster, and costs you money on every single flight hour.
+Cruising at 75% power when 55% will do is the aviation equivalent of driving 80 in a 55 zone — it burns significantly more fuel and costs you money on every single flight hour.

 The difference?
 In training, you're not going anywhere fast anyway.
 Your students are doing maneuvers, practicing approaches, and flying patterns.
 That extra 15 knots at 75% power costs you $15-25 more per hour with almost zero training benefit.